 Holy credits, Batman!
 Six songs?!
 Bilal is all over this album!

 Credit: Writing Credit on "Wesley's Theory"

-Boris Gardiner's 1973 jam, "Every N***er Is a Star" opens up the album.
+Boris Gardiner's 1973 jam, "Every N***er Is a Star," opens the album.
 And no, while you might recognize it from this Roots album, it's not the same sample.
 The Roots used Sly Stone's version.
 More on Sly later.

 Credit: Writing credit on "Blacker The Berry"

 Sweet baby Jesus, Brent Kolatalo is a producing/engineering god amongst men.
-Dude has credits on "Uptown Funk" and "6 God" as well as well Yeezus, College Dropout, Late Registration, 808's, MBDTF, MCHG, MMLP2, Take Care, Lana Del Rey's album, Fishscale, Be and about seven hundred others.
-I'm not exactly sure what he did/does, but that is an incredible resume.
+Dude has credits on "Uptown Funk" and "6 God" as well as well Yeezus, College Dropout, Late Registration, 808's, MBDTF, MCHG, MMLP2, Take Care, Lana Del Rey's album, Fishscale, Be and about 700 others.
+An incredible resume.